Sombiri/Sombiri.github.io/_pages/projects.md

 UNACORM provides a common environment for evaluating DNA data-storage codecs across multiple dimensions, enabling systematic and reproducible comparison of their performance and trade-offs.

-**Contribution:** Co-led the project; application and UX design, experimental evaluation and validation, manuscript writing, and supervision of codec reimplementation.
+**Contribution:** Co-led the project; application and UX design, experimental evaluation and validation, and supervision of codec reimplementation.
 {: .project__meta}

 **Themes:** Evaluation & Reliability · Benchmarking · Visualization · Scientific Software